-The cryosphere synthesis is based on contributions within hydrology, glaciology, seismology, permafrost, snow, and on UVA of the cryosphere.
+The cryosphere synthesis is based on contributions within hydrology, glaciology, seismology, permafrost and snow, as well as the use of UAV studies of the cryosphere.
 SIOS has fostered international groups collaborating in Svalbard within the different cryospheric subdisciplines.
 The group on snow research has been leading the way with collaborating extensively and is now running a SIOS pilot snow project.
-The group has also submitted a joint manuscript for peer-review based on this collaboration.
+The group has also submitted a joint manuscript for peer review based on this collaboration.
 The four main recommendations from the cryosphere group are listed in Table 1.
-The changing water cycle during climate change was identified as an overall scientific knowledge gap that needs all parts of the cryosphere to be involved, and in addition needs extended links to the atmosphere.
+The changing water cycle during climate change was identified as an overall scientific knowledge gap that needs all parts of the cryosphere to be involved and in addition needs extended links to the atmosphere.
 Integration across SIOS was found to be increased by establishing supersites building on existing SIOS observations.
-Longyearbyen-Adventdalen area was identified as an obvious candidate where repetitive central observations in combination with remote sensing can serve society and students and even with possibilities for citizen science to be developed.
-There is also a wish for methodological coordination across the cryospheric research fields with, for instance, time-lapse cameras, remote sensing (InSAR), fibre-optic cables for high spatial observations, ground penetrating radar, passive/active seismic and cryoseismic measurements, and potentially networks of these types of measurements across different SIOS supersites.
-Supersites are also instrumental for developing and harmonising methods to ensure that all collected data are comparable and immediately usable.
+The Longyearbyen-Adventdalen area was identified as an obvious candidate where repetitive central observations in combination with remote sensing can serve society and students, and it even presents possibilities for citizen science to be developed.
+There is also a wish for methodological coordination across the cryospheric research fields with, for instance, time-lapse cameras, remote sensing (InSAR), fibre-optic cables for high spatial observations, ground-penetrating radar, passive and active seismic and cryoseismic measurements, and potentially networks of these types of measurements across different SIOS super-